MatteoGrossele/IntroSDE-Assignement1/README.md

     	ant execute.evaluation
     ```.

-This was a requirement of the assignement, so i choosed to make the execute.evaluation depend to the download of ivy, dependencies and compiling of the code; allowing to simply type the command in a terminal to make it work.
+This was a requirement of the assignement, so I choosed to make the execute.evaluation depend to the download of ivy, dependencies and compiling of the code; allowing to simply type the command in a terminal to make it work.

 It assumes Java and Apache Ant are already installed and working on the machine.